denet, A lightweight command-line tool for process monitoring in benchmarking and beyond: Implementation

 \subsection{Adaptive profiling with user-provided resolution}

-\texttt{denet} provides sampling at regular time units (e.g., milliseconds).
-As an alternative and a main innovation, the tool also offers an \emph{adaptive sampling strategy}, that is, modulating the frequency of metric collection based on the elapsed runtime of the monitored process.
-With this strategy, during the first second, \texttt{denet} samples at the highest frequency (e.g., every 100 ms), ensuring fine-grained resolution during process startup and transient activity spikes.
-During the next nine seconds, the sampling rate is decreased gradually to reach the user-provided maximum interval; this rate is maintained for processes running over 10 s, hence providing full control on the profiling resolution.

-This adaptive profiling algorithm enables the characterization of short-lived or dynamic tasks (such as CPU bursts or parallel I/O) at high resolution, while also minimizing systems overhead for long-running tasks.
+\texttt{denet} samples at a user-set fixed interval in milliseconds.
+It also offers an adaptive mode that varies the sampling rate with the elapsed runtime of the monitored process.
+During the first second, \texttt{denet} samples at the highest frequency (e.g., every 100~ms).
+This resolves process startup and transient activity spikes.
+Over the next nine seconds, the rate decreases linearly to the user-set maximum, and stays at that rate for processes running over 10~s.
+Adaptive sampling resolves short-lived or dynamic tasks at high resolution while keeping system overhead low for long-running ones.